LNA-DEV/Photo/content/animals/index.md

   - src: P1002394.JPG
     params:
       tags: [photo, ducks, swimming, lake, ripples, wildlife, tranquility, nature]
-      alt: Three ducks creating ripples as they swim in a line across a tranquil lake, with the reflection of the sky on the water.
+      alt: Three ducks creating ripples as they swim in a line across a river, with the reflection of the sky on the water.

   - src: P1002418.JPG
     params: